ISU-MolPhyl/EEOB563/README.md

 * **03/08 Midterm Exam**
     * Review reading: Yang and Rannala (2012).
 Molecular phylogenetics: principles and practice.
 [Nature Review Genetics, 13:303-314](https://www.nature.com/articles/nrg3186.pdf)

-### Week 10: Spring Break! (current)
+### Week 10: Spring Break!
 * Don’t forget about your project outline! (**due 3/20**)

-### Week 11
+### Week 11 (current)
 * Midterm exam review and final project discussion
     * Be ready to present your final project outline.
 Include hypotheses, data, and proposed methods for the project.
     In addition, create a GitHub/GitLab repository for the final project and send me the link.

 * Gene trees and species trees.
     * Reading: Allman and Rhodes (2016).
 Chapter 13: Gene trees and species trees
     * Discussion: Copetti et al. 2017.
 Extensive gene tree discordance and hemiplasy shaped the genomes of North American columnar cacti.
-[Proc Natl Acad Sci U S A: 114: 12003-12008](http://www.pnas.org/   content/114/45/12003).
+[Proc Natl Acad Sci U S A: 114: 12003-12008](http://www.pnas.org/content/114/45/12003.full).

 ... to be continued